operagang/MCSPTC_model/README.md

 If you use this dataset in academic work, please cite:

 Woo-Jin Shin and Hyun-Jung Kim (2025).
-Advances in Multi-Crane Scheduling: Extended Non-Interference Modeling and Temporal Constraints.
+Advances in Multi-Crane Scheduling: Extended Non-Interference Modeling and Temporal-Constraint-Based Valid Inequalities.
 European Journal of Operational Research. https://doi.org/10.1016/j.ejor.2025.10.032